consbio/seedsource/docs/setup/install.rst

 .. note::

-    It's recommended tthat you not use the root account to run your application or web server.
+    It's recommended that you not use the root account to run your application or web server.
 Instead, use one account for nginx (if you install nginx through a package managet, this should be done automatically) and another account for the application itself (e.g., ``seedsource``).
 It's also recommended to create a Python `virtual environment
     <https://virtualenv.pypa.io/en/stable/>`_ as the application user and use it to install all Python dependencies and